Planning on visiting Dinosaur Provincial Park in Alberta, Canada?

 Dinosaur Provincial Park Camping

-Both regular camping sites and glamping sites are available in the park from roughly May through October.
+Both regular camping sites and glamping sites are available at Dinosaur Provincial Park from roughly May through October.
 The glamping sites are made up of wall tents with wood floors, flush toilets, and potable water sinks, while the 120 regular camping sites have unserviced, powered, and pull-through options.
 Note that the camping sites tend to fill up in the summer and that the nearest grocery store is in Brooks, 48km away.

 There are also day-use spots that are free to use and include picnic tables and fire pits.